Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 ### Configure the instrumentation

-The Spring starter will display the HTTP requests on the Application Insights resource in the Azure portal.
-You can configure additional instrumentation.
+The Spring starter will capture HTTP requests by default.
+You can also configure additional instrumentation.

 #### Configure the database instrumentation